1991:

 Disney Legend Howard Ashman, playwright, producer & award-winning lyricist is born in Baltimore, Maryland.
 He co-produced The

-"Under the Sea" with composer Alan Menken.
-Ashman's Disney credits include
+the Sea" with composer Alan Menken.
+Ashman's Disney credits also included Oliver

 1955: